elastic/integrations/packages/windows/docs/README.md

 Note: This integration requires Windows Events from Splunk to be in XML format.
 To achieve this, `renderXml` needs to be set to `1` in your [`inputs.conf`](https://docs.splunk.com/Documentation/Splunk/latest/Admin/Inputsconf) file.

-*AppLocker events are not supported for the Splunk integration at this time.

 ## Notes

 ### Windows Event ID clause limit